BradBrock1/BradOS/README.md

 # How to use the bin and ISO file?

-I use qemu, so go ahead and instead qemu.
+I use qemu, so go ahead and use/install qemu.

 If you're using the kernel.bin type:

 `qemu-system-i386 -kernel kernel.bin`

-If you're using the BradOS V X.X.X type:
+If you're using the ISO type:

 `qemu-system-i386 -cdrom BradOS V X.X.X.iso`